luisvinatea/KamayBash/README.md

 - **Custom logo**: You can choose your own icon in this prompt by providing the full path to an image.
 - **Sandboxed PWAs**: No PWA stores cookies sessions from one another.
 - **Option to edit existing PWAs**: You can edit existing PWAs from the main interface menu.
-- **List all PWAs**: Optiion from the main menu that lists all PWAs installed.
+- **List all PWAs**: Option from the main menu that lists all PWAs installed.
 - **Delete a PWA**: Option from the main menu to remove an existing PWA.

 ## Prerequisites